 Advice for Mesothelioma victims

-If you have been diagnosed with Mesothelioma as a result of unsafe working conditions throughout your career, Sheldon Davidson Solicitors may be able to help.
+If you have been diagnosed with Mesothelioma or any other industrial disease as a result of unsafe working conditions throughout your career, Sheldon Davidson Solicitors may be able to help.

 As we have seen, how much you can claim in compensation hinges on whether your former employer’s insurer can be found.